 You should keep your CV up-to-date whether you’re looking for a job or not.
 Every time something significant occurs in your career, record it so you don’t later forget something that could be important.

-Employers DO look for mistakes on CVs and if they find them, it makes you look really bad view.’
+Employers DO look for mistakes on CVs.
 If you’re unsure then use a spellchecker and ask someone else to double-check what you’ve written.